-Friends of Third Place Commons, better known as “Third Place Commons” or “the Commons,” is a community-supported nonprofit organization dedicated to fostering real community in real space by hosting over 900 free events each year and presenting the Lake Forest Park Farmers Market from May to October.
+Friends of Third Place Commons, better known as “Third Place Commons” or “the Commons,” is a community-supported nonprofit organization dedicated to fostering real community in real space by hosting more than 900 free events each year and presenting the Lake Forest Park Farmers Market from May to October.

 Is Third Place Commons the same thing as Third Place Books?

 Nope, Third Place Commons and Third Place Books are separate entities.
 Although the Commons enjoys a long, close history with the bookstore and we maintain a strong, collaborative relationship, Third Place Commons has operated as a stand-alone nonprofit since its incorporation in 2000.
 Third Place Commons manages all scheduling and programming in the Commons, on the stage, and in the Stadler Meeting Room.
 However, our friends at Third Place Books continue to share the stage for their many outstanding author and book-related events.

 Read our mission, vision, and core values here.
 Read more about our shared history below.

 In his book The Great, Good Place, Ray Oldenburg writes about the power of informal, common places like pubs and taverns where everyone in the community is welcomed.
 Oldenburg saw these places as vital to communities, providing a simple way for people to connect to and understand each other.

 His celebration of the ‘third place’ — not home or workplace, but ‘our’ place — captured the imagination of many Americans, including Ron Sher, owner of Third Place Books.
 (Seattle Times’ Pacific Northwest magazine profiled Ron in an article in early November, 2003: “Community Builder: In Ron Sher’s ‘third places’, people come first.”)